Truckee River water or watershed scenery in California

 Best flows

 Use the Farad trend as the planning anchor.
-Stable or slowly easing flows are the best fit for reading banks, seams, and pocket transitions; sharp storm or runoff rises should push the plan toward safer edges or another river.
+Stable or slowly easing flows are the best fit for reading banks, seams, and pocket transitions.
+Sharp storm or runoff rises should push the plan toward safer edges or another river.

-When to skip
+When to leave

 Local plan

-Pick the reach before the fly box: use the Truckee River Wildlife Area or Glenshire-area access when you want a clear public framework, then fish one section carefully instead of trying to sample the whole corridor in a single morning.
+Pick the reach before the fly box: use the Truckee River Wildlife Area or Glenshire-area access when you want a clear public framework, then fish one section carefully instead of trying to sample the whole area in a single morning.

 Backup water